couleur-tweak-tips/CTT/docs/video-and-renders/OBS.md

 8. Adjust the **Audio Mixer** to your liking
 9. Add a **Display Capture** source
 10. At the top, go to **Docks :material-arrow-right: Stats**, then drag it to the side of the preview to dock it, then adjust the sizing how you'd like
+    - This is used for monitoring if your OBS is having any trouble keeping up with your configuration